 Internship

 Students spend a calendar year in an internship setting approved by the school psychology faculty.
-The faculty determines student readiness to apply for the internship based on completion of all required coursework, successful defense of comprehensive portfolio, and successful completion of practicum requirements.
+The faculty determines student readiness to apply for the internship based on completion of all required coursework and successful completion of practicum and program requirements.
 Internships may require geographic relocation.

 Course # | Title | Hours |